Mapping Facial Hair Growth for Traditional Shaving

 Now that you’ve got the basics down and all the precautions needed, you are ready to complete your set of shaving gear.
 Here’s a checklist of all the tools you will need to achieve a barber-like experience at home:

-- Pre-shave oil - plant-based carrier oil with essential oils
+• Pre-shave oil or gel - plant-based carrier oil or gel with essential oils

-Applying a layer of pre-shave oil will prevent your skin from drying out.
+Applying a layer of pre-shave oil or gel will prevent your skin from drying out.
 The oil will keep the surface moisturized and nourished while providing an added layer of protection against an aggressive razor.
-It also helps moisten the dry, flaky skin, preventing it from clogging your razor for a smoother shaving experience.
+It also helps hydrate dry, flaky skin, preventing clogging and ensuring a smoother shave.

 Shaving Soap

 Use a cold-pressed shaving soap with natural ingredients, high-fat content, and low alkalinity instead.
-It is important to get technical with your soap as this will create the base of your wet shaving process—the lather.
+It is important to get technical with your soap, as this will form the foundation of your wet shaving process—the lather.

 Scuttle or Shaving Mug or Shaving Bowl

 Shaving mugs resemble a typical kitchen bowl.
-The defining difference is that it is molded to fit most shave pucks using ceramic, porcelain, or other similar materials with excellent heat-retention properties.
+The defining difference is that it is molded from ceramic, porcelain, or similar materials with excellent heat-retention properties, and it fits most shave pucks.

 On the other hand, a scuttle is a two-chambered shaving mug, similarly crafted using the same materials but with a cork or plastic stopper to keep the hot water warm.
 The upper chamber is for creating and holding the lather, and the bottom chamber is for housing hot water that will keep your lather warm—the very essence of a barber-like shave.